Why do my gums bleed?

 If a tooth is highly sensitive for more than three or four days and reacts to both hot and cold temperatures, it’s best to ask your dentist to take a closer look.
 Sometimes sensitivity may actually be a sign of a cavity or infected tooth pulp.
 Be sure to tell the dentist when the pain started and if there is anything (such as applying a warm compress) that gives you relief from the pain.
-Cold things usually means irritation of the nerve, hot things could be a sign of an infection.
+Cold things usually mean irritation of the nerve, hot things could be a sign of an infection.
 Let us take a look to see how we can help!

 Why did my insurance not pay for my treatment?

-Dental insurance is different than medical insurance.
+Dental insurance is different from medical insurance.
 Think of dental insurance as a “coupon” or assisting in your payment for your needed treatment.
 It is actually a money benefit typically provided by an employer to help their employees pay for routine dental treatment.
 The employer buys a plan based on the amount of the benefit and how much the premium costs per month.
 Most benefit plans are only designed to cover a portion of the total cost.

 Why do I need to have a crown?

-You will need solid remaining tooth structure to support a filling if your tooth has a large cavity or decay.
+You will need a solid remaining tooth structure to support a filling if your tooth has a large cavity or decay.
 This is because the remaining tooth around the large filling is so weak that it is prone to fracture.
 Sometimes a large filling that has been in the mouth for a while will need to be replaced with a crown because the tooth shows signs of stress and cracks around the filling.

 Can you make my teeth whiter?